New coronavirus, likely from dogs, infects people in Malaysia and Haiti

 Some scientists also think doctors and researchers should start actively looking for this virus in patients.
 "I think that's important for several reasons," says virologist Linda Saif at Ohio State University, who has studied coronaviruses for about 40 years.

-The fact that scientists detected the almost-identical viruses in both Haiti and Malaysia, at the same time, suggests the virus does spread between people, Saif says.
+The fact that scientists detected the almost-identical viruses in both Haiti and Malaysia, at the same time, suggests the virus does spread among people, Saif says.

 "There's a temporal sequence here.
 These two viruses — which are very, very similar — have been detected in a similar time frame but in widely separated regions of the world," she explains.
 That could happen if a nearly-identical virus was circulating in dogs in both Haiti and Malaysia and then jumped over to people in both countries during the same year.